 If you’re looking to travel off the beaten path, the Ontario Polar Bear Express will allow you to discover remote communities of the north and sample local food and art.
 From Cochrane to Moosonee in northern Ontario, this trip is unique in that its service is a true ode to traditional train journeys.

 Spend the night on Moose Factory Island at Super 8 by Wyndham Moosonee to truly experience the pure Canadian wilderness.

 Agawa Canyon Tour Train

-Plunge into the heart of the Canadian wilderness and experience the unparalleled beauty of the Agawa Canyon Park with stunning views from Talus Trail and Bellevue Valley Trestle.
-On your journey, you will see some unique granite rock formations and mixed forests of the Canadian Shield.
-The breathtaking views from the Hubert Lake and Bridal Veil Falls will definitely quench your wanderlust.
+Plunge into the heart of the Canadian wilderness, and experience the unparalleled beauty of the Agawa Canyon Park, with stunning views of the Talus Trail and Bellevue Valley Trestle.
+On this journey, you’ll see unique granite rock formations and mixed forests of the Canadian Shield, and the stunning views of Hubert Lake and Bridal Veil Falls will quench your wanderlust.
 This train operates seasonally from June to October.

 Delta Hotels by Marriott Sault Ste Marie Waterfront is about a 15-minute walk from the Agawa Canyon Tour Train.
 Book a stay now to make use of the indoor pool, sauna and fitness center.
 There’s also an on-site restaurant that focuses on steak and seafood.